Braathens fleet: Livery

 From their establishment, Braathens SAFE's aircraft livery had a thick red and thinner white and blue cheatline, and the Flag of Norway on the vertical stabilizer.
 With only slight modifications, this general design was continued to and including the 737-400 and -500 aircraft.
 From 1997, Braathens SAFE took the new brand name of Braathens, and changed its corporate identity and livery, using a stylized grey wing as its logo.
 This resulted in a new livery with a blue belly, no cheatline and a blue vertical stabilizer with the stylized wing.
 The livery was introduced on the 737-700 and subsequently older aircraft were repainted.
 The design was changed again in 1999, when the logo on the vertical stabilizers was replaced with the Flag of Norway.
 Only some of the Douglas aircraft were named, and those that were, were called "Norse" followed by a description, such as Norse Commander and Norse Skyfarer.
 The Heron aircraft were given common Norwegian male names: Per, Ola, Pål and Lars.
 From the three last F27s, Braathens started naming their aircraft for kings of Norway.
 From the delivery of the F28s and 737s, all aircraft were thus named.
 Once aircraft were retired, the names were often reused on new aircraft.

 Fleet

 The following is a list of aircraft operated by Braathens between its inception in 1946 until the merger with SAS in 2004.
-The list excludes aircraft which were owned, but never operated by, Braathens, and aircraft which were never delivered, even though they were given registration codes.
+The list excludes aircraft which were owned, but never operated by, Braathens, and aircraft which were never delivered, even though they were allocated registrations.
 The former consists of a Cessna 206 Super Skywagon which was owned by Braathens SAFE, but operated by Bjørumfly between 1964 and 1966.
 The latter consists of a Douglas DC-6 which was never delivered in 1964.
 The list consists of the total number of aircraft operated by the airline (although the peak number operated may be lower), the year the type was first introduced, the year the last aircraft was taken out of service, and a description of the aircraft's use.